Murder of Peter Falconio: Background

 Peter Marco Falconio (born 20 September 1972) was the third of four sons in a family who lived in Hepworth, West Riding of Yorkshire, England, United Kingdom.
-In 1996, he started a relationship with Joanne Lees (born 1973) after meeting her in a local nightclub.
-Lees soon began living with him the following year in Brighton, where Falconio was studying at the University of Brighton.
+In June 1996, he started a relationship with Joanne Lees (born 1973) after meeting her in a Huddersfield nightclub.
+The following year both moved to the south coast of England when Falconio began studying construction management at the University of Brighton, while Lees worked as a travel agent in nearby Hove.

 On 15 November 2000, the couple embarked on a trip to Nepal, Singapore, Malaysia, Thailand, Cambodia and Australia.
 The recent news of the backpacker murders, the Port Arthur massacre, and the Childers Palace Backpackers Hostel fire had made their families anxious about the final leg of this trip.
-By 16 January 2001, the couple had arrived in Sydney on a working holiday visa, and on 25 June they departed on a road trip planned as Sydney to Canberra, Melbourne, Adelaide, Darwin and Brisbane.
+By 16 January 2001, the couple had arrived in Sydney on a working holiday visa and spent the next few months earning money to fund the next stage of their trip, with Lees working in a bookshop and Falconio at an office furniture company.

+On 25 June 2001, the couple drove to Melbourne in an orange Kombi camper van, with the intention to travel up the center of the Australian Outback and finish their journey in Darwin.
+Falconio and Lees took turns driving the van and slept in the back of it while parked overnight on roadside lay-bys, and by the night of 13 July 2001 they had reached Alice Springs.